 Founded in 2006, the National Center for Medical-Legal Partnership is project in the Department of Health Policy and Management at the Milken Institute School of Public Health at the George Washington University.

-To foster a system in which all health organizations leverage legal expertise and services to better address communities’ health-harming social needs.
+To foster a system in which all health organizations leverage legal expertise and services to better address communities’ health-related social needs.

-The first 300 medical-legal partnership programs and early federal investments in this work demonstrate the impact legal expertise and services can have on individual patients, and hint at the potential for health care and legal professionals to join forces to promote population health.
+Anecdotal and other early evidence from these programs and early federal investments demonstrate the impact legal expertise and services can have on individual patients, and hint at the potential for health care and legal professionals to join forces to promote population health.
 But making these collaborative services a normative part of today’s health care system requires an enormous cultural shift.
 That’s where we come in.